 There is a short menu at the start of every page that allows you to jump directly to the most important parts of the page, including main content and navigation.
 Sighted people who use the keyboard to navigate will see these links appear on screen when using the Tab key to navigate through the page.

-The site can also be navigated without using the mouse using the following access keys (following the UK Government access keys standard):
+The site can also be navigated back to Homepage (following the UK Government access keys standard):

 To navigate with access keys follow these steps: